WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 ### Communication mechanism (s) for outside of meeting

 For communication outside of meetings, we will use Discord to coordinate and discuss any project updates or questions.
 Also, team members are expected to respond to discord messages within 2 hours during weekday evenings.
 (6PM – 10PM).
-This ensures prompt communication and decision-making when not in meetings.
+This ensures effectient communication and decision-making when not in meetings.

 ## Timeline